 If you have an opiate addiction, you know that withdrawal can be a tough obstacle in overcoming your addiction.
 Withdrawal is certainly not a walk in the park, but it is something you can get through.
 And you’re taking the first step by reading this article.
 Learning about the withdrawal process and ways to get through it is key to a successful, permanent break-up with opiates.

-Dependence and addiction
+Opiate dependence and addiction

 Opiate addiction can involve illegal drugs such as heroin.
 It can also involve prescription medications used to treat pain, such as:

 Long-term use of any opiate — illegal or prescription — can lead to tolerance.
 This means you need to take more of the drug to get the same effects.
 And as you continue to use the drug, your body can become dependent on it.
 This means you’ll have withdrawal symptoms if you stop taking the drug.
 There's also psychological dependence, also known as addiction.
 With addiction, you have cravings for opiates and can’t control your use, even when it causes harm to you or others.
 All of these factors can mean you take more of the drug than recommended, which can lead to overdose.
 Addiction can also mean that you take illegal steps to get more of the drug.